 In keeping with the whole-organism criteria, Marshall said, "What really impressed us about this scenario is the presence of tiny little connected microchambers, on the order of the size of a cell, that are permeable to water and chemically charged molecules.

-"The microchambers themselves are actually created by a process that generates hydrogen, which is an enormously useful source of chemical energy, and there was abundant COin the water," he added.
+"The microchambers themselves are actually created by a process that generates hydrogen, which is an enormously useful source of chemical energy, and there was abundant CO2 in the water," he added.
 "You have an environment where you have containment, you can concentrate precursor molecules, and is permeable to the needed energy and material flow."

 Marshall outlined the other reasons for favoring hydrothermal vents,